Which polysaccharide is stored as an energy source in the body of... | Channels for Pearson+

 1

-Understand the role of polysaccharides in biological systems.
-Polysaccharides are long chains of monosaccharides linked by glycosidic bonds, and they serve various functions such as energy storage and structural support.
+Understand the role of polysaccharides in biological systems: Polysaccharides are long chains of monosaccharide units and serve various functions such as energy storage and structural support.

-Identify the function of each polysaccharide listed in the options.
-Cellulose is primarily used for structural support in plants, starch is a storage form of energy in plants, and chitin is used for structural purposes in the exoskeletons of arthropods.
+Identify the function of each polysaccharide listed: Chitin is a structural polysaccharide found in the exoskeletons of arthropods, Starch is a storage polysaccharide in plants, Glycogen is a storage polysaccharide in animals, and Cellulose is a structural polysaccharide in plant cell walls.

-Recognize that animals require a polysaccharide that can be easily broken down to release glucose for energy.
-This is crucial for maintaining energy levels in the body.
+Focus on the context of the question: The question asks for the polysaccharide stored as an energy source in animals.

-Learn that glycogen is the polysaccharide stored in animals for energy.
-It is similar to starch but is more highly branched, allowing for rapid release of glucose when needed.
+Recall the specific function of Glycogen: Glycogen is the primary storage form of glucose in animals, stored mainly in the liver and muscle tissues, and is used as a quick energy source when needed.

-Conclude that glycogen is the correct answer because it is the primary storage form of glucose in animals, stored mainly in the liver and muscles, and can be quickly mobilized to meet energy demands.
+Conclude that Glycogen is the correct answer based on its role as an energy storage polysaccharide in animals.

 Watch next